Stachacl/copy-btn/README.md

 To install the extension you need to follow these steps:

-1. Download and install Tampermonkey extention https://www.tampermonkey.net/
+1. Download and install the Tampermonkey extension https://www.tampermonkey.net/
 2. Copy the script from this file https://gist.github.com/Stachacl/d29fc368beb00f453e0d7e76b8e806e5
 3. Install the script in Tampermonkey by opening the URL and clicking the "Install" button that appears.
-4. If  the "Install" button not appears, you can copy the code and create a new Tampermonkey script with it.
-(description in progress)
+4. If the "Install" button not appears, you can copy the code and create a new Tampermonkey script with it. (description in progress)

 ## How it Works
-- The extension is built on top of Tempermonkey extention and it works by looping through all paragraphs on the page and adding a "Copy" button to each one.
+- The extension is built on top of the Tempermonkey extension and it works by looping through all paragraphs on the page and adding a "Copy" button to each one.
 When the button is clicked, the extension creates a temporary <textarea> element, sets its value to the text content of the paragraph, selects the text in the <textarea>, and executes the "copy" command to copy the text to the clipboard.
 Finally, the temporary <textarea> element is removed from the page.
 - The function checks if the element doesn't already have a button element, and if not, creates a new button.
-- Interval function ensures that the copy button is added to all ChatGPT responce messages in the document, even if new messages are added dynamically.
+- The interval function ensures that the copy button is added to all ChatGPT response messages in the document, even if new messages are added dynamically.

 ## Working on improvements
 - Hide the button if not needed